AndreasKuhn-ak/WS2022_Julia/paper.md

 ### Target audicence
-The main target audience of this course are scientists who want to or are already using programming in their work.
-But as no prerequisites are needed, everybody can follow the course without problems.
+The main target audience of this course are scientists who want or are already using programming in their work.
+But no prerequisites are needed, therefore anybody can follow the course without problems.

-Programmers who already have experience in other languages can probably finish the first five lession quite fast, as a lot of gerneral programming concepts are introduced there.
-But the last four more `Julia` specifc lessons should be very useful for them as well.
+Programmers who already have experience in other languages should be able to finish the first five lession quite fast, as a lot of gerneral programming concepts are introduced there as well.
+But the last four more `Julia` specifc lessons should be very useful for them nevertherless.

 ### Learning objectives